xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 ### Egress Large EM on Q100 & Q200 systems

-**Q100 based systems**: The size of large encap table is 32K/slice-pair
+**_Q100 based systems_**: The size of large encap table is 32K/slice-pair
   -	On *Fixed systems*, this table is divided into three parts, one for each slice-pair.
 So, each slice-pair has encap table of size 32K(Q100).
 And total per NPU is 96k
   -	However, on *distributed systems*,  the NPUs in line cards will have only 3 n/w slices (1.5 slice-pairs) so effectively 64K encap entries exist per NPU.

-**Q200 based systems**: Large encap table size is 64K/slice pair
+**_Q200 based systems_**: Large encap table size is 64K/slice pair
   - On *fixed system* , this table is divided into three parts, one for each slice-pair.
 So, each slice-pair has encap table of size 64K .
 And total per NPU is 192K per NPU
   - On *distributed systems*, this table size can go up to 128K per NPU (1.5 slice-pairs).

-**Lets understand Cisco 8000 slice-pair concept before get into the details of egress large encap resource consumption details**
+**Lets understand Cisco 8000 slice-pair concept before get into the details of egress large encap resource consumption details**,

 ### Slices & Slice-pair concepts

 For a Fixed or Centralised systems all 6 slices on the NPU is available for network facing interfaces but same time for a Distributed system only 3 slices are available for network facing interfaces and other 3 slices are used for fabric facing interfaces.

 Below pictures depict the slices for fixed system and distributed system (here representing 88-LC0-34H14FH line card which has 2 NPUs),